Pinus sabiniana, Gray Pine by Carrie Di Costanza. For distinction of botanical art presentation; awarded by the exhibit jurors. ©

 Thursday, August 25, 5:00pm – 7:00 pm

-Visitors are invited to arrive anytime after 4:30 pm, before the first scheduled presentation at 5:00 pm, to get a glass of wine and to view the exhibit on display in the Visitor and Education Center — Stitched in Time: A Needlework Exhibit.
+Visitors are invited to arrive anytime after 4:30 pm, before the first scheduled presentation at 5:00 pm, to get a glass of wine and to view the exhibit on display in the Visitor and Education Center — The Valley of Heart’s Delight: A Multiple–media Exhibit.

 A special evening is planned for the artists and our guests.
 An insightful talk will be given by participating artists, 30–minute guided walks will be available and complementing the evening will be a variety of tasty appetizers and wine.
 While admission is free reservations are required; reservations begin April 29.
 Reservation deadline is August 19.